mkao006/Imputation/README.md

 is, linear interpolation followed by last/first observation carrid forward/backward.

-`meanlme4.R` - This is the core function which performs the imputation based on linear mixed model with EM estimation of the average value.
+`shockme4.R` - This is the core function which performs the imputation based on linear mixed model with EM estimation of the grouped average change.

-`predict.meanlme4.R` - The prediction function for the imputation model from meanlme4 function.
+`predict.shocklme4.R` - The prediction function for the imputation model from shocklme4 function.

-`swsImputation.R` - This is a wrapper function of the *meanlme4* function which imputes the area, production and yield for a single commodity.
+`swsImputation.R` - This is a wrapper function of the *shocklme4* function which imputes the area, production and yield for a single commodity.

 `impDiag.R` - A function to plot several diagnostic plots.